Your Master Maine Guide, Alice

 Sometimes you just can't take yourself so seriously when you go to enjoy the outdoors.
 Enjoy this video of Alice paddling a giant 382.5 lb pumpkin (Disco Ball Pumpkin) in a Disco outfit in the 2016 Damariscotta Pumpkinfest and Regatta.
 She managed to stay dry on her two paddling heats which is more than most.
 She didn't capsize although many others did.
 Fun?
 You bet!
 2016 Pumpkinfest and Regatta

-She repeated her Disco Diva paddling role in the 2017 Damariscotta Pumpkinfest and Regatta and placed third in her heats.
+She repeated her Disco Diva paddling role in the 2017, Damariscotta Pumpkinfest and Regatta and placed third in her heats.
 She grew three giant pumpkins including one that was over 347 lbs, but none were the right shape to paddle.
+She continues to compete whenever the Damariscotta Pumpkinfest and Regatta happens each fall.